RenaShahMSFT/AzureFilesVPN/README.md

 With this tutorial, one will be able to work around port 445 block by sending SMB traffic from a Windows machine over a secure tunnel instead of on internet.

->> Full instructions with step by step tutorial is available at [Point to Site Setup in Portal doc](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-howto-point-to-site-resource-manager-portal).
-Make the following minor modifications while following the tutorial from docs site:
->> * Add a Azure Storage service endpoint while creating virtual network.
- >>* Skip optional step #3 to "Specify a DNS server"
- >>* When on step #7 "Configure tunnel type", choose Tunnel Type to be only SSTP.
->>* Continue until step # 11 from the tutorial and then replace Step #12 "Connect to Azure Step" onwards with running the RouteUpdatingScript.ps1 as indicated below in this tutorial.

 ## Prerequisite
  * You have a valid Subscription with admin permissions
  * A storage account